-Providing a mobile check-in offer isn’t just something restaurants can do, it’s also something hotels can do to encourage more direct bookings.
-Offering a check-in special would be a great way to also get some foot traffic to your hotel and/or your hotel’s restaurant.
+Providing a mobile check-in offer isn't just something restaurants can do, it's also something hotels can do to encourage more direct bookings.
+Offering a check-in special would be a great way also to get some foot traffic to your hotel or your hotel's restaurant.
 Approximately 50% of people are more likely to leave a review after redeeming a check-in offer.
 With that said, hotels can provide a mobile check-in offer tailored to their target market.
-For instance, if your main target market are business travelers than why not have a check-in offer in which they get free WiFi, free parking, free printing or something creative like a toiletry bag which contains ‘business meeting ready’ essentials including mints, lint roller, and a shoe shine sponge.
+For instance, if your main target market is business travelers than why not have a check-in offer in which they get free WiFi, free parking, free printing, or something creative.
+It could be something like a toiletry bag that contains 'business meeting ready' essentials, including mints, lint roller, and a shoeshine sponge.
 A guest will most likely leave a positive review, assuming the guest has a positive experience with the check-in offer.

 4. Offer Gift Certificates

 If offering a deal is more to your liking, then provide a gift certificate that would give Yelpers a discount to a future stay at your hotel.
 If you choose to run a discount special like this, make sure it is for a room or suite you have trouble selling.
 Offering a gift certificate through Yelp would only cost a 10% commission as opposed to the 20-25% commission you would have pay to an OTA.
 At the same time, this certificate would not only encourage more direct bookings but also help win back the guest relationship from the OTAs.
 Similar to pay-per-click advertising, the same practice goes for offering a discount special on Yelp.
 By that, I mean, hotels should use this during need periods, which include slow peak times.

 5. Respond to Reviews